cindistar/movies-app-clean-architecture/README.md

 # Running the project

-Before running, see instructions on how to get a TMDB API key.
+This project uses the TMDB API to get the latest movies data.
+Before running the app you need to sign up on the TMDB website, then obtain an API key on the settings API page.

 # App Overview